DanielaValero/second-brain/notes/05-reference system 🧾/tools-Difficult situations/dealing with a coleric person.md

+#peopleTool #difficultConversations #communication

 ----

-Id like to ask you to sleep on it.
+I'd like to ask you to sleep on it.
 I am happy to discuss in the future how we can collaborate more.
 Feedback is a gift, you dont need to keep it, but hold on to it a bit to see if it resonates with you.

 ----

-**Dealing with emotional person:**
+**Dealing with a person in a strong emotional state:**
 - Sending the person for a timeout, to calm down
 - Remember this has nothing to do with me
 - Stay calm.
 "You seem very emotional, lets take a breather"